joostd/fido-credid-logger/README.md

 - Enable "Developer mode" in the top right corner.
 - Click on "Load unpacked" and select the directory containing your extension files.

+WARNING: never install extensions in your browser this way unless you know what it is doing!

 # Use